 Luna was an ongoing research project at CMU’s Human Computer Interaction Institute on how a teacher dashboard could assist middle school teachers’ use of an adaptive tutor.
-I designed wireframes and conducted interviews, working directly with graduate students Françeska Xhakaj and Kenneth Holstein and presenting my progress each week to Vincent Aleven and Bruce McLaren.
+I designed wireframes and conducted interviews, working with graduate students Françeska Xhakaj and Kenneth Holstein while under the direction of Vincent Aleven and Bruce McLaren.

 Base level Dashboard

-This was an early prototype created before I joined the project that I was tasked with improving.
+This was an early prototype created before I joined the project.
 The two screens: "Class Level" and "Individual Level", are a macro and micro approach to showing student data to a teacher.

 An adaptive tutor is unique in that it reacts to student performance, moving students at their own pace.
 This presents a complicated challenge to teachers, as they must interact with students who may be at vastly different places.
 Schools which use these tutors often use them two times a week as a supplement to teacher's lectures.